Clinical & Quality

 The Emergency Preparedness teams are responsible for training staff in major incident awareness and response and have a key role in leading the planning for large scale public events on behalf of the Trust.

 Purchasing And Supply

-The Supply department operates from one main area within the West Midlands Ambulance Service Foundation Trust, distributing the Trusts supplies and equipment.
+The Supply department operates from one main area within the West Midlands Ambulance Service University NHS Foundation Trust, distributing the Trusts supplies and equipment.
 The Trust utilise a number of suppliers and hold a range of stocks to facilitate stock replenishment to both the accident and emergency fleet within the emergency preparedness department, community responders, patient transport fleet and all its staff.
 In addition our fleet department orders from a number of suppliers for consumable items such as brake pads and window screen wipers, which are held at each of the fleet departments across the Trust in areas like Stoke, Worcester, Dudley and Birmingham.

 The movement of stock around the Trust is carried out by our own internal transport system that works on a top up system to agreed stock levels for every location, this is managed by the Trusts Logistics manager supported by Stores, fleet and Ambulance Fleet Assistant (AFA) supervisors.

 The variety of consumables supplied range from drugs/medicines to vehicle and station cleaning materials, each are purchased predominately by contract arrangements that the Trust lays down in its standing orders and these contracts are reviewed regularly by the Head of Purchasing and Contracts to ensure that the Trust is receiving the best value and the most appropriate product in order to deliver patient care at all levels.